 The fineness of your almond flour will also make a difference in the overall look of your cookie.
 Finer ground almond flour will produce a more smooth cookie while coarser grinds will make the cookie look more textured.

-Store your keto cookies in an air tight container.
+Store your low carb chocolate chip cookies in an air tight container.
 Homemade cookies are good for about 3 days at room temperature.
 You can stretch this to about a week in the refrigerator.

 That’s if they last that long.